RileyJeano/virtual-pet-amok/README.md

 #Riley and Max's project
-#Besides the basic function of the required rubric..
+#Besides the basic function of the required rubric...
-#we also added a randomly generated description of each pet
+#we added a randomly generated description of each pet but it specifies each speices
-#We have personal messages depending on how the pet died
+#When you add a pet you must specifiy name and species
-#We have a counter that checks if you killed to many pets
+#We have a message print out when you killed a pet
-#Pets can only be adopted if they are happy enough
+#The cats health are rounding slightly differently but they are the same health algorithm  (the cats health with vary cat to cat due to rounding)(also genetics)